IdkDwij/Termithon/README.md

-DEVHELP                 (Detailed info about PyPrompt useful for troubleshooting) COMPILER                (Compile any standard Python file to a *.pyc format) PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub')
+DEVHELP                 (Detailed info about PyPrompt useful for troubleshooting) COMPILER                (Compile any standard Python file to a *.pyc format) PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub') PYINSTALLER             (Another pyinstaller compiler) EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZSHUTDOWN              (Shutdown or Reboot your PC) ONLY WORKS ON WINDOWS

 PyPrompt Modes: